Coffee-loving RV travelers have plenty of options, but here are the best coffee makers for RV travel.

 The only downside is that it uses paper filters, so stock up!
 Maybe you'll want to test out the type of filters we highlighted in the video above — Unbleached Coffee filters (all types)

-For those of us who rely on K-Cups but also want to save space while on the road, this model is the best coffee maker for RVs.
+This model is the best RV coffee maker for For those of us who rely on K-Cups but also want to save space while on the road.

 This model is designed for easy storage and is sized to dispense coffee directly into a travel mug.